ttamg/wagtail-mautic/README.md

 ## Setup

-Wnen you spin up your Wagtail app, you should now see a new Mautic settings in the Wagtail admin screen
+When you spin up your Wagtail app, you should now see a new Mautic settings in the Wagtail admin screen

 Add in the URL for your Mautic instance (including the https://) to the **Mautic Url** field.